1930s Fonts & Typography: Art Deco & Beyond

 Typography in Advertising: Selling the American Dream

-The 1930s saw increased advertising, despite or because of the economic downturn.
-Typography played a massive role in catching the consumer's eye and selling products.
+The 1930s saw an increase in advertising, despite or perhaps because of the economic downturn.
+Typography played a significant role in capturing the consumer’s attention and selling products.

 Advertisers preferred bold, striking typefaces: